©

 With a guide, tours are available in English.

-With the Wivisites app (free download), tours are available in English, Spanish and Flemish.
+With the Wivisites application (downloadable free of charge), tours are available in English, Spanish and Flemish.

 • Reduced rates (on presentation of proof of entitlement)